 Winchester Rescue Mission: provides food and shelter for homeless individuals as well as a food distribution program that coordinates with local farms.

 Laurel Center: provides emergency shelter and support services to survivors of domestic and sexual violence and their dependent children in Winchester and Frederick, Clarke and Warren counties.

 Fremont Street Nursery: one of the oldest licensed daycare centers in Winchester, it’s mission is to provide quality child care within the financial reach of families that is safe, secure and educationally appropriate.

 Winchester Day Preschool: This preschool is a 501C non-profit United Way agency and provides affordable, high quality daycare.
 The day school emphasizes reading readiness and speech-language programs in preparation for kindergarten.

-The $10 admission to the Shenandoah Valley Apple Harvest Festival is good for the day and includes free inflatables for the kids, live music, the apple pie eating contest, artisans and vendors, and a classic car/hot rod show. $1 off admission coupons are available at all area Handy Mart stores.
+Admission to the Shenandoah Valley Apple Harvest Festival is $10 and good for the day.
+And you’ll find $1 off admission coupons at all area Handy Mart stores.
 Children 10 and under are free as well as law enforcement and military personnel (ID required).

 Be sure to put this important community event on your calendar.
 Come out and spend the day enjoying all things apple and help the Rotary Club of Winchester continue its important good work.